//cdn.supadupa.me/themes/20062/assets/favicon.ico?1770307490 ARCH - Julian Support

 Who is eligible to access this service?

-1. are 18+
+1. 18+

-3. are under secondary mental health services
+3. Under secondary mental health services

 How long can someone have support from ARCH?

-The service offers one hour of daily support, depending on the needs of the person, for up to six weeks at a time.
+We offer one hour of daily support, depending on the needs of the person, for up to six weeks at a time.

-A person's support is not expected to exceed six weeks within any six-month period.
+Support is not expected to exceed six weeks within any six-month period.

 What does this service offer?